pcmnac/react-wiz-bootstrap3-renderer/README.md

-# react-wizard
+# react-wizard-bootstrap3-renderer

-Style-free wizard component for React apps.
+Bootstrap 3 renderer for @pcmnac/react-wizard(https://github.com/pcmnac/react-wizard)

 ## License

-*react-wizard* is available under MIT.
+*react-wizard-bootstrap3-renderer* is available under MIT.
 See LICENSE for more details.